kloimhardt/blog/docs/_drafts/draft-LisRoot.md

     ((ROO/T Draw TF1) f)))
 ```

-To draw the dotted line, we do just as expected: we call the just created fallback-enabled function by its name, resulting in the execution of the according ROOT C++ code.
+To plot the dotted graph, we do just as expected: we call the just created fallback-enabled function by its name, resulting in the execution of the according ROOT C++ code.

 ```
 (fallbackDraw f {:style "P"})
 ```

 While in all cases up to now, calling a specific function name always resulted in the execution of the same C++ code, calling the same name twice now can result in the execution of different parts of pre-compiled C++ code.
-For example, when we draw not a dotted but a full line by calling the same name with different arguments, a different portion of compiled code is executed.
+For example, when we draw not a dotted but a continuous graph by calling the same name with different arguments, a different portion of compiled code is executed.

 ```
 (fallbackDraw f {:style "unknown"})